edxu96/RexNet/docs/PhD/README.md

 - Simulations can provide statistics for long-term investments, and a new structure for power systems can be utilized, especially for underdeveloped areas.
 - The market can be applied in other industries, like food supply chains, the retailing and the banking.

-## 1. Introduction
+## 1. Summary

+In addition, it is compared with incumbent electricity market families.
+Why and how simulations are used will be briefed in section 3.
+Accordingly, prosumers in the market need to optimize their decisions based on a new framework, which will be introduced in section 4.
+Then, three perspectives on how to conduct researches are discussed in section 5, and how the project contributes is discussed in the last section.

+## 2. Background and Motivation

 Small-scale producers/consumers (__prosumer__) [parag2016electricity](#reference) prefer entering into contracts to isolate themselves from the vagaries of wholesale markets, so their participation is mediated by retailers, who take the risk and profit from premiums.
 This strategy is widely applied in industries with durable goods, while is impractical for fresh foods and electricity because of their continuous generation/consumption, reliance on __delivery networks__, and perishability.
-Retailers must face price spikes from time to time because they are obliged to satisfy the needs of their customers. [kirschen2003demand](#reference) Instead, mechanisms satisfying the following requirements should be designed:
+Retailers must face price spikes from time to time because they are obliged to satisfy the needs of their customers. [kirschen2003demand](#reference) Instead, mechanisms satisfying the following requirements should be applied:

 * Adaptive to external factors temporally and spatially.
 For example, time-varying peak loads resulted from penetration of renewable generations exclude applications of traditional load shifting or shedding. [connell2014benefits](#reference)
 * The market should be as transparent as possible, while private information is tightly protected.
 So centralized command-and-control nor retailing is efficient in such settings because of the conflict between better market clearings and information protection. [kirschen2018fundamentals](#reference) It is prosumers who anticipate their future states, formulate trading strategies and act accordingly.